 Apart from its naturally cholesterol free and vegan properties, soy milk contains isoflavones.
 Research suggests that isoflavones are antioxidants, can reduce inflammation in the body, and may also have anticancer effects.

-The following table from the United States Department of Agriculture compares the nutritional values of 240 milliliters (ml) of almond milk and soy milk in grams (g), milligrams (mg), or international units (IU):
+The following table from the United States Department of Agriculture compares the nutritional values of 100 grams (g) of

 The nutrient content of different brands of almond milk and soy milk differ.
 Some have added sugar, salt, and preservatives.
 These additions may alter the carbohydrate content and the calories in the milk.